SomerEsat/ethereum-staking-guides/README.md

 d) Head over to the [Prysm Labs Discord](https://discord.gg/YMVYzv6).

-e) Ask one of the mods nicely to transfer you some ETH and paste your Goerli ETH wallet address.
+e) Ask one of the mods *nicely* to transfer you some ETH and paste your Goerli ETH wallet address.

-f) If you are planning on running multiple validators ask for what you need (32 x number of validators).
+f) If you are planning on running multiple validators you can ask for what you need (32 x number of validators).

 Once the ETH appears in your MetaMask wallet we are ready to continue to the next step.

 ### Connect your MetaMask wallet

-As I mentioned above, in order to validate you will need to deposit 32 Göerli ETH into the Topaz Testnet deposit contract.
-To do this you can send the Göerli ETH to the Topaz Testnet deposit contact with your validator key data attached, or you can use the Prysm Labs validator participation web page.
+As I mentioned above, in order to validate you will need to deposit 32 Göerli ETH into the Topaz Testnet staking deposit contract.
+To do this you send the Göerli ETH in a deposit transaction with your validator key data attached, or you can use the Prysm Labs validator participation web page.
 Let's do that.
-Go to [Prysm Labs Testnet Participation](https://prylabs.net/participate).
+Go to [Prysm Labs Testnet Participation](https://prylabs.net/participate) in your web browser.

-Click on `Step 2` on the web page and click on the MetaMask button and log into MetaMask (if necessary) and click `Connect`.
-The web page should then display confirmation that you have sufficient Göerli ETH in your wallet to stake:
+Click on `Step 2` on the web page then click on the MetaMask button.
+Log into MetaMask (if necessary) and click `Connect`.
+The web page should then display a confirmation that you have sufficient Göerli ETH in your wallet to stake:

 ```
 This test network leverages the Goerli test network to simulate validator deposits on a proof-of-work chain.